Nominations are open.

 The Student of Vision Abie Award honors young women dedicated to creating a future where the people who imagine and build technology mirror the people and societies for which they build.
 Undergraduate or graduate students may self-nominate for the Student of Vision Abie Award.
-All submitting participants must be 18 years or older on September 26, 2018.
+All submitting participants must be 18 years or older by October 1, 2019.
 Recipients are honored by the technical women’s community at the Grace Hopper Celebration.
 The award includes a prize of $7,000.

 Create a 1-3 minute original and creative video.
 The video should help viewers understand what your vision is for the future of students like you.